openguild-labs/open-hack-dedot/README.md

 import { WestendApi } from '@dedot/chaintypes';
 import { WESTEND } from './networks.ts';

-const client = new DedotClient<WestendApi>(new WsProvider(WESTEND.endpoint));
+// initialize the client and connect to the network const client = new DedotClient<WestendApi>(new WsProvider(WESTEND.endpoint));
 await client.connect();